MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 > - In-place upgrades of existing installations
 > - Installation steps
 > - An inventory of what's installed
->
-> [!Note]
-> These instructions use package managers to connect to Microsoft sites, download the distributions, and install the server.
-If you know and prefer working with gzip files on a local machine, you can download **en_machine_learning_server_9.2.1_for_linux_x64_100352967.gz** from [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/).

 ## System and setup requirements